Last Modified – March 18th, 2022

-So, without further ado, here are my 2022 F1 predictions.
+So, without further ado, here are my predictions for the 2022 F1 season.

 Also Read – F1: 2022 Formula One Driver Line-up

-Prediction #1 : Alfa Romeo will be the biggest gainers
+Prediction #1 : Alfa Romeo and Williams will fail to make good use of the new regulation changes

-Prediction #3 : Ferrari will challenge for both WDC and WCC
+Prediction #3 : Haas will consistently fight for points

 Prediction #4 : Lewis will show Russell his place